 We live at a time when basic human rights, equality and freedom are once again under attack around the world.
 Same sex families are still illegal or discriminated against in many countries, including modern day Russia.
-I trust that telling Sergey’s true story helps people to understand others who are different from them, to realize that love is love, or as Sergey says: “my love was no less than your love.”
+I trust that telling Sergey’s true story helps people to understand others who are different from them, to realise that love is love, or as Sergey says: “my love was no less than your love.”

 Many films about same-sex relationships focus only on two men or women falling in love, leaving their spouses as the least integral part of the story.
 In Firebird, we follow a unique love triangle as the film starts and ends with the relationship of our protagonist Sergey to his close friend Luisa.
 Luisa’s tragedy is especially important for us as writers, as she does not knowingly choose such family life.